orenbenkiki/total-space/README.md

 ## License

-`total-space` is distributed under the GNU General Public License (Version 3.0).
+`total-space` is distributed under the GNU AFFERO General Public License (Version 3.0).
 See the [LICENSE](LICENSE.txt) for details.